-Symptom Condition Noise on temperature measurements.
+Symptom Condition Symptom Noise on temperature measurements.
 Possible causes: 1.
 Excessive noise pickup, especially AC power line noise.
 Check your wiring and shielding.
 Sensors must be floating, so check that there is no continuity between the sensor connection and ground.
 Review the System Shielding and Grounding Issues section.
 Note: Cryo-con controllers use a shielding scheme that is slightly different than some other controllers.
 If you are using cable sets made for use with other controllers, some shield connections may need to change.
-If pin 3 of the input connector is connected to the cable shield, disconnect it and either re- connect the shield to the backshell contact or leave the shield floating.
+If pin 3 of the input connector is connected to the cable shield, disconnect it and either re-connect the shield to the backshell contact or leave the shield floating.
 No connection should ever be made to pin 3 of the input connector.
 Check for shielding problems by temporarily removing the input connector's backshell.
-If the noise changes significantly, current is being carried by the shields and is being coupled into the controller Use a longer display filter time constant to reduce displayed noise.
+If the noise changes significantly, current is being carried by the shields and is being coupled into the controller.
+Use a longer display filter time constant to reduce displayed noise.

-Symptom Condition DC offset in temperature measurements.
-Possible causes: 1.
+Symptom Condition DC offset in temperature Possible causes: measurements.
 The wrong sensor type or sensor calibration curve is being used.
 Refer to the Input Channel Configuration Menu section.
-2. DC offset in cryostat wiring.
+DC offset in cryostat wiring.
 Review the Thermal EMF and AC Bias Issues section.
 Use AC bias, if necessary, to cancel the offset error.
-3. A four-wire measurement is not being used.
+A four-wire measurement is not being used.
 Some cryostats use a to a two-wire measurement internally.
 This can cause offset errors due to lead resistance.
-4. Thermocouples: These sensors will often have DC offset errors.
-4. Inermocouples: These sensors will often have DC offset errors.
+Thermocouples: These sensors will often have DC offset errors.
 Use offset calibration procedure described in the section titled "Using Thermocouple Sensors".
 No temperature reading.
 Review the Error Displays section above.